Last updated: December 7, 2022

 Before you stands the second-largest tree in the world.
 The General Grant Tree is not one of the oldest, but it has the advantage of growing in a spot with bright sunlight and plenty of water, so it grew larger quickly.
 It holds two additional titles: the Nation's Christmas Tree (not the National Christmas Tree, which gets decorated in Washington, D.C.) and the country's only living national shrine.

+Tree dimensions change year to year because trees grow, branches fall, and fires can burn and remove a portion of a tree.
 Until 2003, the Washington Tree in Giant Forest (Sequoia National Park) was the second-largest sequoia.
 After being reduced by fire, it no longer ranks among the top 30.

 If branches are also measured, the President Tree is the second largest tree, bumping General Grant to third.